Puning Temple (Jiangxi)

 Puning Temple (普宁寺 (普寧寺, Pǔníng Sì, Temple of Universal Peace)) is a Buddhist temple located on Mount Wu'an in Yushan County, Jiangxi, China.

 History

 The temple was first established between 668 and 670, under the Tang dynasty (618–907).
 It was converted from the private residence donated by painter and official Yan Liben.

-The temple had reached unprecedented heyday in the Song dynasty (960–1279), during that time, it was about 30 mu in size with over 100 rooms and halls, and included 160 monks.
+The temple had reached an unprecedented heyday in the Song dynasty (960–1279), during that time, it was about 30 mu in size with over 100 rooms and halls, and included 160 monks.

-After Song dynasty, the temple declined and was incredibly disappeared during the late Yuan dynasty (1271–1368).
+After Song dynasty, the temple declined and mostly disappeared during the late Yuan dynasty (1271–1368).

 Puning Temple was restored in 1822, in the reign of Daoguang Emperor in the Qing dynasty (1644–1911).

-In 1924, Puning Temple became collapsed for neglect.
+In 1924, Puning Temple collapsed due to neglect.
 Then Abbot Fasen (法森) rebuilt it.

-In 1933, in order to built the Zhejiang–Jiangxi railway, the government demolished the Middle Hall.
+In 1933, in order to build the Zhejiang–Jiangxi railway, the government demolished the Middle Hall.

 In 1942, Puning Temple turned to ashes by a devastating fire during the Japanese invasion of the Second Sino-Japanese War.